dccuchile/wefe/doc/about.rst

 The Framework
 =============

-Here we present the main building blocks of the framework and then, we will present the common usage pattern of WEFE.
+Here we present the main building blocks of the framework and then, we present the common usage pattern of WEFE.

 Target set
 ----------